samblenny/greenhouse-logger/README.md

 2. Connect USB cable
 3. Connect to the USB serial port and enter the REPL (Ctrl-C, then Enter)
 4. Import the `util` module, set RTC time with `util.set_clock()`
+5. Check battery voltage with `util.batt()` or a multimeter (for boards that use 3xAA pack and lack a built in fuel gauge).
+6. For boards with built in charger, leave USB connected until battery is full
-5. [optional] Clear the log memory with `util.reset()`
+7. [optional] Clear the log memory with `util.reset()`
-5. Exit the REPL (Ctrl-D), disconnect serial terminal, eject CIRCUITPY drive
+8. Exit the REPL (Ctrl-D), disconnect serial terminal, eject CIRCUITPY drive
-6. Unplug USB cable
+9. Unplug USB cable
-7. [VERY IMPORTANT] Remove A0 to GND jumper (move it to just the GND pin)
+10. [VERY IMPORTANT] Remove A0 to GND jumper (move it to just the GND pin)
-8. Put board back in enclosure, check desiccant, seal it up
+11. Put board back in enclosure, check desiccant, seal it up

 ### Log Download Procedure: